PaulDance/cargo-liner/README.md

 workstation, there is still the need to specify each package manually at least once; when adding a new package on one already-configured workstation, there is still the need to install it manually on all others.
-These tools lack *sharing* and *synchronisation*.
+These tools lack *sharing* and *synchronization*.

 The current project therefore inspires itself from tools such as [zplug] for Zsh and [vim-plug] for Vim by taking orders from a central configuration file.
 The tool then simply runs `cargo install` for all packages listed in that file.
-That enables one to install and maintain all packages up-to-date, but also to keep all of one's workstations synchronised by sharing the file between them in some way, using Git for example.
+That enables one to install and maintain all packages up-to-date, but also to keep all of one's workstations synchronized by sharing the file between them in some way, using Git for example.

 [cargo-update]: https://github.com/nabijaczleweli/cargo-update